The 4 Cats: 2007–2011: 4 Cats and a Lion, last album and new line-up

 Before the release of their sixth album, it was announced that Dalida gave birth to twins, so she had to leave the group, she would be later replaced by Eliana Abi Daher.
-In June 2007, they released their sixth and final studio album titled Wallat Kteer, and the title track received a music video as well.
-In October 2007, they made their acting debut in a movie called 4 Cats and a Lion, which starred Egyptian actor Hany Ramzi and many more.
+In June 2007, they released their sixth and final studio album titled Wallat Kteer.
+In October 2007, they made their acting debut in a movie called 4 Cats and a Lion, which starred Egyptian actor Hany Ramzi.
 In 2009, only Maya appeared in a TV show called Kalam Neswan (Ladies Talk).
 In 2010, Maya left the group to start her solo career.

 In early 2011, the group was dissolved after Maya left the group, but Aline continued with three new girls that are Moryal Ghanim, Reen Ashkar and Kristen A'akl.
-They released a music video for "Shouq Al Ayam" from their 2004 album, Ya Antar, however, It failed to attract viewership and sponsors and later released another low budget video of their multi-track medley.
+They released a music video for "Shouq Al Ayam" from their 2004 album, Ya Antar, however, It failed to attract viewership and sponsors.